xyWong-Moon/Video-SwinTransformer/README.md

 # Video-SwinTransformer
-VideoSwinTransforemr pytorch Not mmaction2 just only pytorch
+Video SwinTransforemr pytorch Not mmaction2 just only python/pytorch